Nationals, Astros cancel workouts over virus testing delays - WHIZ News

 “There’s a lot of hard work that goes into the logistics of setting this up,” Counsell said.
 “There’s going to be snags in this.
 I think we all know that.
 But I’m pleased with how it’s gone so far.”

-Miami Marlins manager Don Mattingly said players and staff were tested again Monday because of testing issues and that they’d consider cancelling workouts if the problem persisted.
+Miami Marlins manager Don Mattingly said players and staff were tested again Monday because of testing issues and they’d consider canceling workouts if the problem persisted.

 The Cleveland Indians have not had any issues related to testing, but All-Star shortstop Francisco Lindor said it’s vital that teams get equal practice time before the season starts.